 “For me,” he mused in one of his monthly Power FM slots, “she reminded me that South Africa’s public health system was the envy of the world when it performed the first heart transplant in the history of humankind.
 I knew with doctors of her calibre, this was possible.
 Sadly, the Public Health Service decided to let her go, but we’re blessed at the Foundation that her expertise will continue to benefit the most vulnerable sections of our communities.
 It’s befitting to call her a ‘people’s doctor’!”

-Executive: Project Administration and Management – Brandhill Africa Institute of Public Diplomacy (Pty) Ltd and Director of Brandhill Africa Investment Holdings (Pty) Ltd
+Executive: Project Administration and Management – Brandhill Africa Institute (Pty) Ltd and Director of Brandhill Africa Investment Holdings (Pty) Ltd

 In 2019, she spent the whole year in South Korea as an English language teacher and this gave her practical experience to the science of international relations that she studied at the university.